-In the absence of any of the CPOs, any Child Protection concerns should be passed to Miss Alyssa Mercer (Assistant Headteacher, Years 1, 2 and 3) or Mis Emma Harper (Early Years Lead).
+In the absence of any of the named DSLs, any Child Protection concerns should be passed to Miss Alyssa Mercer (Assistant Headteacher, Years 1, 2 and 3) or Miss Emma Harper (Early Years Lead) who will contact one of the above named members of staff to report the concern.
 All members of staff who act as the DSL or deputy DSL are trained to Safeguarding Level 3/4.